blacklightpy/vaultofknowledge/World Building/Philosophy/Epistemology.md

-The branch of [[western philosophy]] concerned with knowledge is called epistemology.
+The branch of [[western philosophy]] concerned with the study of knowledge is called epistemology.